ulfschneider/ulf.website/content/posts/2025-06-09-paderborn-zingst.md

 </figure>

 <figure>
-<figcaption>Arriving in Wismar, I stayed in Fründts hotel, which  I can recommend.
+<figcaption>Arriving in Wismar, I stay in Fründts hotel, which  I can recommend.
 It´s well organized, they have a lockable bike shed and the breakfast is excellent.</figcaption>
 <figure class="md:split">
 <figure>
 <img src="/img/secan/IMG_7619.jpg">